bergkvist/prependpath/README.md

 export PATH="/my/path/bin:$PATH"
 ```

-The if /my/path/bin already exists in PATH, it will be removed so that the entry is not duplicated.
-This makes it convenient for usage in `~/.zshrc` or `~/.bashrc` as it avoids a growing path when nesting multiple shells.
+If `/my/path/bin` already exists in PATH, it will be removed so that the entry is not duplicated.
+This makes it convenient for usage in `~/.zshrc` or `~/.bashrc` as it avoids ever-growing PATH-variables when nesting shells.